-The graduate program of the College of Engineering is the key contributor to Research and Development (R&D) activities at the University of Puerto Rico, Mayagüez campus (UPRM).
-It provides graduate students with experiences in state-of-the-art developments.
+The graduate program of the College of Engineering is the key contributor to Research and Development (R&D) activities at the University of Puerto Rico at Mayagüez (UPRM).
+It provides graduate students with experiences in state-of-theart developments.
 During the last two decades, the College of Engineering has evolved from a College with emphasis on traditional teaching and community service, to one with a balanced portfolio which also includes a strong research component.
 One of the most important components in the research structure at the College of Engineering is represented by the several centers which foster an interdisciplinary research culture between professors, students, and research support staff.
-These research hubs include are included at the beginning of the catalog.
+These research hubs are described at the beginning of the catalog.

-The College of Engineering offers Master of Science degrees in:
+The College of Engineering offers Master of Science degrees and Master of Engineering degrees in: